Implement v-model in Vue.js

 </script>

-Notice how instead of using v-model
+Note how instead of using the v-model

-for the Switch
+directive for the Switch

 is used in place of the internal ref enabled